 Friday at 5pm.
 After a dip in the pool, we head to Ashtabula Harbor for dinner al fresco at Briquette Smokehouse.
 The kids love the outdoor setting, and we enjoy meats cooked on a smoker we can see from the patio.

-After dinner, we head back to the cottages for our first campfire, complete with s'mores provided by the front desk for the kids.
-(The adults opt for gin and tonics.)
+After dinner, we head back to the cottages for our first campfire.
 Everyone goes to bed late because we love being under the stars, talking, and listening to the sounds of the water.

 Saturday morning, 9am.
 The morning is spent poolside, interrupted only by occasional bike rides and playground jaunts.
 Eventually, we make our way back to the cottages for another lazy lunch off the grill: steak, chicken kebabs, hot dogs, veggies, Manchego cheese, wine for the adults, and Gatorade for the kids.
 This time, it does last for hours.

 After a brief siesta, we head out for a hike: ten vacationers, each on a bike or scooter (we brought our scooters and toddler bikes from home), baby in the carrier, headed to a Geneva State Park trailhead.
 We drop the bikes and head into the forest.
 While we tell stories of intrigue and suspense, the hike itself is nothing but relaxing.